Andrew-Brown1/Automated_Face_Tracking_and_Labelling/README.md

 **Video Face Annotating - Demo**
 ---
-For creating the video at the top of this README (video will be saved as "../save_dir/MF_vid/MF_vid_annotated.mp4").
+For creating the video at the top of this README:
 + First, download the demo data via ```./utils/download_demo_data.sh```, then run:
 ```
 python VideoFaceAnnotator.py --make_annotation_video True
 ```
+(video will be saved as "../save_dir/MF_vid/MF_vid_annotated.mp4")

-For annotating your own videos
+For annotating your own videos:
 + place the video(s) to be annotated in "../weights_and_data/videos/"
 + place the directories with person images in "../weights_and_data/person_images/"
 + Run the following: